bytecodealliance/wit-bindgen/README.md

 The `wasm-tools component new` subcommand takes an `--adapt` argument which acts as a way to polyfill non-component-model APIs, like `wasi_snapshot_preview1`, with component model APIs.
-The [preview2-prototyping] project is the current go-to location to to acquire a polyfill from `wasi_snapshot_preview1` to an in-development version of "wasi preview2" which is specified with [WIT] and the component model.
+The [preview2-prototyping] project is the current go-to location to acquire a polyfill from `wasi_snapshot_preview1` to an in-development version of "wasi preview2" which is specified with [WIT] and the component model.